antoriche/alarm/README.md

 ### 💻 Run the project

-Run `npm start` in the root folder you can also press F5 in vscode
+To start working on the project, press F5 in vscode

 The project run in 3 processes:

 1. `cd shared ; npm run dev` transpile typescript from shared resources
 2. `cd api ; npm start` run the api
 3. `cd app ; npm start` run the app

+If you are not using vscode, you can run thoses commands manually in 3 different terminals

 ### 🗼 Architecture